pytorch/serve/docs/metrics.md

 The custom service code is provided with a [context](https://github.com/pytorch/serve/blob/master/ts/context.py) of the current request with a metrics object:

-**Note** The custom metrics API is not to be confused with the [metrics API endpoint](metrics_api.md) which is a http API that is used to fetch metrics in the prometheus format.

 ```python
 # Access context metrics as follows